JonathanSlama/QO-R-JEDSLAMA/README.md

 ---

-## ⚖️ License
+## License

 This project is licensed under the MIT License - see [LICENSE](LICENSE) for details.

 ---

-## 🙏 Acknowledgments
+## Acknowledgments

 - **SPARC Team** (Lelli, McGaugh, Schombert) for the galaxy database
 - **IllustrisTNG Collaboration** for simulation data access
 - **ALFALFA Team** (Haynes et al.) for the HI survey
-- **WALLABY Team** (Koribalski et al.) for ASKAP data
+- **KiDS Collaboration** for optical photometry
+- **Planck Collaboration** for SZ cluster catalog
-- **NHANES/CDC** for public health data
+- **Gaia Collaboration** for astrometric data
+- **Emmy Noether** for the theorem connecting symmetries to conservation laws
+- All pioneers of gravity theory: Newton, Einstein, Hilbert, Schwarzschild
+- **Iris** - An AI assistant trained with my reasoning methodology, for invaluable help with manuscript drafting, test design, and iterative refinement of the scientific arguments

 ---

-## ⚠️ Important Caveats
+## Important Caveats

 This work presents:
-1. ✅ A mathematically consistent framework
+1. A mathematically consistent framework
-2. ✅ Empirical patterns confirmed across multiple datasets
+2. Empirical patterns confirmed across 1.2 million objects
-3. ✅ A possible connection to string theory
+3. A possible connection to string theory
+4. A hidden conservation law of gravity

 This work does **NOT** prove:
-1. ❌ That string theory is correct
+1. That string theory is correct
-2. ❌ That Q and R are literally the dilaton and Kähler modulus
+2. That Q and R are literally the dilaton and Kahler modulus
-3. ❌ That no alternative explanations exist
+3. That no alternative explanations exist

 The connection to string theory remains a **hypothesis**, not a conclusion.

 ---

-*Last updated: December 2025*
+*Last updated: December 15, 2025*